Voice Acting

 “Thou Knowest the Mask of Night” Romeo and Juliet

-You know there can’t be a list of great dramatic or comedic monologues for women without The Bard coming up at some point.
-So if you want to express the soul of young, foolish love and you’re looking for a classical monologue, this one is an excellent choice.
+You know there can’t be a list of great dramatic or comedic monologues for women without William Shakespeare coming up at some point.
+So if you want to express the soul of young, foolish love and you’re looking for a classical monologue, this sample from Romeo and Juliet is an excellent choice.
 Depending on your delivery, it runs for about a minute and a half to two minutes.

 “No, Mom, Please!
 I Have to Say This” The Glass Menagerie

-It seems like The Glass Menagerie is one of those plays everyone learns about in high school, and there’s a good reason for that.
+It seems like The Glass Menagerie by American playwright Tennessee Williams is one of those plays everyone learns about in high school, and there’s a good reason for that.
+The character’s reflections often bring to mind the emotional intensity and attraction that a beautiful woman can evoke, much like Viola in Shakespeare’s Twelfth Night.
 This contemporary monologue runs for about two minutes and plays a lot on rage and sorrow with building points in between.

 Of course, the entire point of the play is illusion becoming reality, but with that considered, this is more grounded than the first example on this list.